 Steffen Hertog

-TITLE ABSTRACT
+TITLE Dangerous ideas: the force of ideologyand personality in driving radicalization ABSTRACT

+Graeme Wood’s book The Way of the Strangers gets as close as is humanly possible to an ethnography of recruiters and sympathizers of the Islamic State.
+Contrary to much writing on radical Islamism, he convincingly shows that the Islamic State’s ideas – rooted in a literalist reading of ancient Islamic sources – are central in motivating many of the movement’s followers.
+His accounts of individual adherents also suggests, implicitly, that personality traits influence who is attracted to radical Islamist movements – highlighting important parallels to my own work with Diega Gambetta about radicalism and personality traits.

+[

+BIO NOTE

+Steffen Hertog is an associate professor of comparative politics at the London School of Economics and Political Science.
+He is a comparative political economist with particular focus on the Middle East and the co-author, with Diego Gambetta, of “Engineers of Jihad: the Curious Connection between Violent Extremism and Education” (Princeton University Press 2016).

+s.hertog@lse.ac.uk

+Department of Government

+London School of Economics and Political Science

+Houghton Street

+London WC2A 2AE

 Should we empathize with the members of the most ostentatiously brutal movement of modern human history?
-Graeme Wood’s The Way of the Strangers makes a compelling case that we ought to.
-It is the most psychologically nuanced account yet of the ‘Islamic State’, based on a wide range of exchanges with recruiters and sympathizers of the organization.
-No other piece of research explains better how the deceptive clarity of IS’ ideology drives what appear to be fairly normal young men and women into extreme, murderous opposition to not only Western society, but all human society outside of the IS territory.
+Graeme Wood’s The Way of the Strangers (Wood 2017), makes a compelling case that we ought to.
+It is the most psychologically nuanced account yet of the “Islamic State,” based on contacts and interviews with a wide range of recruiters and sympathizers of the organization.
+No other piece of research explains better how the deceptive clarity of the Islamic State’s ideology drives what appear to be fairly normal young men and women into extreme, murderous opposition to not only Western society, but all human society outside the (now almost eradicated) caliphate.

 Empathizing with would-be mass murderers and torturers is a big ask, but Wood has done most of the work for us.
-In the process, he addresses fundamental questions about the role of ideas and, implicitly, personality in processes of radicalization.
+In the process, he addresses fundamental questions about the role of ideas and, implicitly, the role of personality in processes of radicalization.
 He does so without the many political preconceptions that mar the debate about Islamist extremism.
 Wood refuses to reduce IS followers to pawns buffeted by economic deprivation or geopolitical forces.
-He instead takes them, their ideology and their arguments seriously, even if this means uncovering inconvenient facts about the religious roots of their extremism.
+Instead he takes them, their ideology, and their arguments seriously, even if this means uncovering inconvenient facts about the religious roots of their extremism.

-The importance of ideology
+The Importance of Ideology

 Wood’s big argument is simple: ideas matter.
-This should be obvious in the debate about any radical movement, but it has received much pushback from sociologists, political scientists, journalists and public intellectuals who prefer to blame all political violence on structural forces, be they economic disadvantage, dictatorship or US imperialism.
-All of these do matter, but they are insufficient to explain the timing, social regime and sometimes bizarre strategic choices of the Islamic State.
-Structural factors also do no tell us why only a tiny fraction of the hundreds of millions of Muslims exposed to them decide to join the Islamic State.
+This should be obvious in the debate about any radical movement, but it has received much pushback from sociologists, political scientists, journalists, and public intellectuals who prefer to blame all political violence on structural forces, be they economic disadvantage, dictatorship, or U.S. imperialism.
+All of these do matter, but they are insufficient to explain the timing, the social regime, and the sometimes bizarre strategic choices of the Islamic State.
+Structural factors also do not tell us why only a tiny fraction of the hundreds of millions of Muslims exposed to the Islamic State’s ideas decide to join up.

-Wood’s meticulous fieldwork shows that some IS sympathizers might be oddballs, but they are no dupes, unthinking adventurers or nihilists as some accounts of IS or Al Qaeda suggest.
-They are, in his words, “often smart, at times even gentle and well-mannered”.
-A few of the IS ideologues he describes are genuinely brilliant, however repulsive their ideas might be.
+Wood’s meticulous fieldwork shows that some the Islamic State sympathizers might be oddballs, but that they are not dupes, unthinking adventurers, or nihilists, as some accounts of the Islamic State (and Al Qaeda) suggest.
+They are, in his words, “often smart, at times even gentle and well-mannered.”
+A few of the ideologues he describes are genuinely brilliant, however repulsive their ideas might be.